Meet The Team

 Marika has spent the past 10 years in Brooklyn, NY working as an evaluator for an education research nonprofit, a teacher in programs for infants through tweens, and a children's developmental gym director and regional director.

 Upon moving to LA in early 2020, Marika continued to work remotely for the collection of developmental gyms revising the holistic cognitive, socio-emotional and physical development-centered curriculum and advising the staff.
 She also took time during the pandemic to complete an Early Childhood Education certificate and is currently procuring a Master's in Educational Psychology, with an early childhood concentration.

 Marika also works at a pediatric occupational therapy clinic, providing fine, gross and graph-motor tutoring for the young clients.
 She loves fostering a joy of movement in her students and helping children find strategies to help regulate themselves and their sensory needs.
 She's also always ready to support scientific curiosity, outdoor learning, and artistic exploration.

 Marika loves to hike, dance, play with her dog, Osito, and go to the beach.
 She is learning to be a better gardener and looks forward to her weekly compost drop-offs.
-She looks forward to exploring and discovering alongside the vibrant students, teachers, and family community at SLCC on a daily basis.
+She looks forward to exploring and discovering alongside the vibrant students, teachers, and family community at SLCC on a regular basis.